 When God finished the creation, what did He do?
 He planted a garden East of Eden.
 It was a beautiful garden and perfect in all its ways and placed man in the garden to take care of it.
 Those who teach that God doesn’t create anything imperfect, miss a very important point in this story.
 When God created the Garden of Eden, what was outside that garden.
 God created the Earth from a formless void, but from what we learn when Adam and Eve were driven outside the garden, it was an untamed wilderness.
 Why?
 Because if Adam and Eve had not fallen, they and their children were told to “Be fruitful and multiply and fill the earth and manage it.”
 Their job was to tame that wilderness out there and turn the rest of the Earth into a Garden of Eden.
 And when they had finished blessing this Earth, move to another planet without form and void and turn it into a Garden of Eden also and bless it in the same way.

-God's creation is perfect and the universe was created exactly the way He wanted it, a great big "perfect" mess for His kids to play in.
+God’s creation is perfect and the universe was created exactly the way He wanted it, a great big “perfect” mess for His kids to play in.
 There was no Pre-Adamic civilization that was destroyed by a rebellious Angel Lucifer turning this planet into a lifeless rock.
-Up to this point Lucifer was the highest form God had created.
+Up to this point, Lucifer was the highest form God had created.
 Until the creation of Man, Lucifer was praised and admired for his beauty and talents.
-Lucifer had no framework in his life to even imagine that something could be created greater than he was, because the only one greater than Lucifer was God.
+Lucifer had no framework in his life to even imagine that something could be created greater than he was because the only one greater than Lucifer was God.
 Lucifer was exactly where he wanted to be, right next to God and loved all the attention.
 Lucifer fell and became Satan when God created Man and saw that God had given man creative power like God, that he did not have.
-He questioned what is this "man" that God would even leave His throne in Heaven and visit man and walk with man.
+He questioned what is this “man” that God would even leave His throne in Heaven and visit man and walk with man.
 God had never done that with him.
 God crowned man with His own glory and gave man dominion and power over this new creation.
 He was no longer the highest creation of God, he was now below man and was sent to be a servant to man.
 He was placed lower than man and he became envious, bitter and wanted that power for himself.

 Isaiah 14:13-15 KJV

 That is how Lucifer fell, not as some rebellious angel ruler of a planet that existed before Earth was created.
-But when he saw God create man who was like God, suddenly there was something greater than himself that was like God.
+But when he saw God create a man who was like God, suddenly there was something greater than himself that was like God.
 He became envious and jealous and wanted what man had so he could restore his place next to God.
 Then he devised a plan, which caused the fall of man, and with it fell himself.
 But God had a plan for His man…

-When we step back and look at these things from God's point of view, all these scriptures make perfect sense and fit within the proper context of scripture as ONE Creation.
-We should stand in awe and respect of God that He LOVED us so much that He would create a universe such as this.
-How can we do anything but praise God and cast off the ways of this world and release our own PASSION for Him to live our lives to be true imitators of God as precious children.
+When we step back and look at these things from God’s point of view, all these scriptures make perfect sense and fit within the proper context of scripture as ONE Creation.
+We should stand in awe and respect for God that He LOVED us so much that He would create a universe such as this.
+How can we do anything but praise God and cast off the ways of this world and release our own PASSION for Him to live our lives to be true imitators of God as precious children?